Arab activist says Norway warned him of potential Saudi threat

-OSLO (Reuters) - A prominent Arab pro-democracy campaigner living in political asylum in Norway said he had been temporarily moved to a secure location by Norwegian police last month after a tip-off about a possible threat against him from Saudi Arabia.
+OSLO (Reuters) - A prominent Arab pro-democracy campaigner living in political asylum in Norway said he had been warned by the Norwegian security services about a possible threat against him from Saudi Arabia.

 Iyad el-Baghdadi is a Palestinian human rights campaigner and writer who won prominence during the 2011 Arab uprisings and has written critically of Saudi Crown Prince Mohammed bin Salman.
 He has lived in Oslo since 2015.

-On April 25, Norwegian security services moved him for a period of time to a secure location because of a threat against his person, Baghdadi told Norwegian public broadcaster NRK.
+Baghdadi said that on April 25, the Norwegian security services took him to a secure location and told him of the possible threat against him.

-“They asked me to go with them.
-They said they have a secure location prepared.
-They have received information from a partner intelligence agency indicating that I am the target of a threat,” Baghdadi told NRK late on Tuesday.
+“Once I was there and settled down, they told me that ... they have received a tip from a partner intelligence agency indicating that I’ve been the target of a threat,” he told Reuters.

-“It is very clear to me that it is a Saudi threat ...
-We kind of brainstormed 6-7 reasons that put me on their crosshairs,” he said, without elaborating.

 The Saudi embassy in Oslo was not immediately available for comment.
 Saudi Arabia’s government communications office did not respond to a request for comment.

-The NRK and Britain’s Guardian newspaper said that the U.S. Central Intelligence Agency had alerted Norway to the possible threat against Baghdadi.
+Baghdadi said the Norwegian authorities did not name the partner agency, but that from the context of the conversation he had inferred that they were referring to the U.S. Central Intelligence Agency.

-The CIA declined to comment when contacted by Reuters.
-The Norwegian justice ministry, which is in charge of the security services, and the foreign ministry also declined to comment.
+The Norwegian justice ministry, which is in charge of the security services, the Norwegian security police and the foreign ministry all declined to comment.
+The CIA also declined to comment when contacted by Reuters.

-Baghdadi did not respond to requests for comment.
-Shortly after the NRK broadcast, he tweeted: “It is not clear at this time what the nature of the threat was, and there’s no indication that it had translated into a specific plot.”
+Baghdadi said there could be six or seven reasons why Saudi Arabia would target him, without elaborating.
+He said he spent around three hours at the April meeting discussing with members of Norway’s PST security service why he might be at risk.

 Saudi Arabia has come under increasing global scrutiny over its human rights record since the murder of journalist Jamal Khashoggi last year inside the kingdom’s Istanbul consulate and the detention of around a dozen women’s rights activists.